-Maggie Dwyer (chairperson & TNR Coordiator for West Cork)
+Maggie Dwyer (Chairperson, Co Founder & TNR Coordiator for West Cork)

 She works full time, yet manages to find time to trap many ferals for neutering every year.
 She also helps out with administrative duties and runs online auctions to raise funds for the West Cork area.
 When she is not on the road or behind the computer, Maggie likes to do some DIY, always supervised by one of the many rescue cats or foster kitties she shares her home with.